jonalan7/Hydra-bot/README.md

 {
   port: '8080',
   url: '', // point a URL to receive a callback!
+  authentication: true, // ask for authentication in routes
   pathNameToken: "token", // The path and name of the folder where the client tokens will be saved
   printQRInTerminal: true, // The QR CODE will be printed on the terminal if true
   updatesLog: true, // Logs info updates automatically in terminal